Temperature driven false vacuum decay in coherently coupled Bose superfluids: Theoretical framework and initial state preparation

 \subsection{Initial state preparation}

-The parameters entering Eq.~(\ref{eq:sgpe-eqn}) are chosen to emulate typical experimental conditions~\cite{gaunt_13,Ville_18}.
-For the computational box we choose $L_x = L_y=25\,\mu\text{m}$.
-The chemical potential $\mu$, which is an input parameter in (\ref{eq:sgpe-eqn}), is chosen through Eq.~(\ref{chemical_potential}) so that the total number of atoms in the box is of the order of $10^4$.
+The parameters entering Eq.~(\ref{eq:SGPE-eqn}) are chosen to emulate typical experimental conditions~\cite{gaunt_13,Ville_18}.
+For the computational box we choose $L_x = L_y=25\,\mu\text{m}$ and impose periodic boundary conditions, which are commonly used in numerical studies of vacuum decay in homogeneous trap geometries~\cite{Billam_2023,Billam_22}.
+However in real experiments, trap edges can act as preferential nucleation sites for bubbles~\cite{Billam_2023} and schemes have been proposed to mitigate such boundary effects~\cite{jenkins_25,K.brown_25}.
+Our simulations exhibit stochastic bubble formation in the bulk, with boundary effects absent by construction.
+The chemical potential $\mu$, which is an input parameter in (\ref{eq:SGPE-eqn}), is chosen through Eq.~(\ref{chemical_potential}) so that the total number of atoms in the box is of the order of $10^4$.
 A natural energy scale is provided by $gn$, for which we have $gn/k_B = 8.5$~nK.
 For the mass we take $mg/\hbar^2 = 0.095$.
 The coherent coupling is chosen as $\Omega=0.03\,gn$, within the range accessible to current experiments~\cite{Farolfi_21,cominotti_22}.
 We finally take $g_{12}=1.2g$ and an initial detuning $\delta_i=0.5\Omega$.
 With these parameters, the effective spin temperature becomes $T_s=0.1 gn/k_B$.
 The highest absolute temperatures in our simulations are $\sim 7\,\mathrm{nK}$, which are lower than those typically reported in standard BEC experiments.
 This originates from the relatively low atom numbers (and hence low densities) chosen for our numerical simulations.
 However, the physically relevant parameter is the ratio between thermal and interaction energy; this implies that mixtures with higher density, within experimentally accessible regimes, will exhibit a similar behavior at larger temperatures.
+In our case, the ratio of thermal to interaction energy ($T/T_s$) lies in the range $5.5$–$8$.
+The ratio $\Omega/(|\kappa| n)$ remains in a comparable regime, and overall, the chosen parameters, while quantitatively distinct, lie within current experimental capabilities~\cite{zenesini_24,cominotti_25}.

-Equilibrium configurations at a given temperature $T$ and detuning $\delta_i$ are obtained by numerically propagating Eq.~(\ref{eq:sgpe-eqn}) in real time from random initial $c$-fields until equilibration.
-In the SGPE framework, the total number of atoms is not a direct input; rather, it evolves dynamically during simulations and stabilizes around a steady mean value with small residual fluctuations once equilibrium is reached.
-We use this stabilization criterion to identify equilibrium states.
+Equilibrium configurations at a given temperature $T$ and detuning $\delta_i$ are obtained by numerically propagating Eq.~(\ref{eq:SGPE-eqn}) in real time from random initial $c$-fields until equilibration.
+In the SPGPE framework, the total number of atoms is not a direct input; rather, it evolves dynamically during simulations and stabilizes around a steady mean value.
+In our simulations we identify equilibrium states at a time when the total number of atoms saturates around a mean value close to $10^4$ and the fluctuations in the number of atoms around the respective time average is small~(typically within $1\%$).